DamnWidget/anaconda/README.md

         }
     }

-**NOTE**: Only one interpreter can be used, so if you try to work with Python3 in a Window and Python2 in another one, you are going to be stuck.
-There are plans to support several versions at the same time.

 You can add additional python extra paths that should be used for autocompletion purposes setting a list of paths separated by comma using the user setting ``extra_paths``:

     {